-Testbed Setup We implemented CRP on Windows XP and Linux and tested it on two separate wireless testbeds.
-CRP for Windows was implemented by extending the MR-LQSR protocol [4] implementation as a loadable Windows driver that sits at layer 2.5.
+Testbed Setup We implemented CRP in Windows XP and Linux and tested it on two separate wireless testbeds.
+CRP for Windows was implemented by extending the MR-LQSR protocol [5] implementation as a loadable Windows driver that sits at layer 2.5.
 CRP appears like a single virtual network adapter to applications by hiding the multiple physical interfaces bound to it.
 This allows unmodified applications to run over CRP.
 Routing operates using 48 bit virtual Ethernet addresses of the MCL adapter in each node.
 This choice for our CRP implementation allows a direct and fair comparison with the WCETT metric since it is based on the same underlying codebase.
 The CRP code uses 2-hop channel ids as context.
-CRP on Linux was implemented by extending the SrcRR routing protocol from the RoofNet project.
+CRP for Linux was implemented by extending the SrcRR routing protocol from the RoofNet project.
 We also used the publicly available COPE implementation from the authors of the protocol to implement network coding.
 This implementation was available only for Linux.
-CRP disseminates link metric information periodically similar to MR-LQSR.
-For multi-radio routing, CRP introduces no additional control overhead in linkstate packets.
-The only cost is the additional memory required for computation of routes which is not significant even for large networks with lot of radios.
-For networkcoding aware routing, CRP piggybacks additional information on link-state updates (i.e. the conditional metrics).
-This results in slightly larger update packets when network coding opportunities are available.

-The CRP protocol was deployed on two testbeds: (1) A 14 node wireless testbed running Windows XP (network A), and (2) A 20 node wireless testbed running Mandrake Linux (network B).
+The CRP protocol was deployed on two testbeds: (1) A 14 node wireless testbed running Windows XP (testbed A), and (2) A 20 node wireless testbed running Mandrake Linux (testbed B).
 Network A is located on a floor of an office building in Redmond and is illustrated in Figure 9.
-10 of the nodes are small form factor HP desktops each with 3 DLink AWG132 802.11a/b/g USB cards while 4 nodes are Toshiba tablet PCs with one Netgear WAG511 802.11a/b/g PCMCIA card and 2 DLink AWG132 802.11a/b/g cards.
-The driver configurations are modified to allow multiple cards from the same vendor to co-exist in a machine.
-The radios on each node have their own SSID and are statically assigned the 802.11a frequencies 5180, 5240 and 5300 GHz.
-Thus, the 42 radios form three 14-node networks each with its own frequency and SSID glued together through the CRP virtual adapter.
-Each radio works in ad-hoc mode and performs autorate selection.
-The OS on each machine implements TCP-SACK.
-Finally, the nodes are static and use statically assigned private IPv4 addresses.
-The results are expected to not be significantly affected by external interference since no other 802.11a network was in the area.
-Network B is located across 3 academic building at Purdue University and is shown in Figure 10.
-The machines are small form factor HP desktops each with an Atheros 802.11a/b/g radio and run Linux.
+10 of the nodes are small form factor HP desktops each with 3 DLink AWG132 802.11a/b/g USB cards while 4 nodes are Toshiba tablet PCs with one Netgear WAG511 802.11a/b/g PCMCIA card and 2 DLink